AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 ## The Finality of the Anti-Void

 In the last moments of r/place the Anti-Void came.
-The colour pallette changed so that only white pixels could be placed.
+This was Reddit changing the canvas' colour pallette so that only white pixels could be placed.
+Wlowly we started erasing the the art we spent 3 days building, defending and fighting for.
+We were undoing every single pixel that we spent hours agonising over, waiting for the timer to reach zero.
+In a beautiful twist of fate, we cleansed all the battles, stress, and obsession than held us for 83 hours, and left only the memories.
+It allowed us to release the stress of *who ended up with the perfect art*.
+Rather it shifted the focus on the journey we - over 6 million people - went on together.
+Maybe it even shows us that it's not what we leave behind that's important, but rather the relationships we build on our journey.

 ![Timelapse of final moments]()

+Or maybe Reddit simply wanted to do something different than last time, because we can anyway see the final artwork everywhere anyway. ....
 The Factorio community performed valiantly during the r/place insident.
 There were many foes around that threatened our well-established area.
 Trolls, rainbows, hordes of amungus, and even a deady void.
 But the community stood strong, and importantly built strong alliances with our neighbours by incorporating them into our master blueprint.
 This allowed us to withstand the test of time, and thus have our monument carved into the halls of time, never to be forgotten.
 Or at least, until the next r/place or amungos inevitably take over.

 ## Appendix - Our Allies